flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2025/truth-or-truth.md

       "Are you happy?",
-      "What's your definition of the word: courage?", "What's the first thing you'd do with freewill?", "Are there topics you choose to avoid with your parents?", "How do you explain that you think certain things?", "Are many people good looking?",
+      "What's your definition of the word: courage?", "What's the first thing you'd do with freewill?", "Are there topics you avoid with your parents?", "How do you explain that you think certain things?", "Are many people good looking?",
       "What are the most important facts everyone should know?",